Real Estate Closing Attorney Serving Manhattan, NY

 Co-op and Condo Lawyer in Manhattan

 Manhattan's co-op market is one of the most complex in the country, with rigorous board approval processes, strict financial requirements, and detailed application packages that can take months to complete.
-Co-ops and condos make up a large share of Brooklyn's housing stock, and each property type carries its own set of legal requirements.
-A Brooklyn co-op lawyer can guide you through the board application process, review the building's financial statements, analyze the proprietary lease and house rules, and negotiate any conditions the board imposes on your purchase.
+Co-ops and condos dominate Manhattan's housing stock, and each property type carries its own set of legal requirements.
+A Manhattan co-op lawyer can guide you through the board application process, review the building's financial statements, analyze the proprietary lease and house rules, and negotiate any conditions the board imposes on your purchase.

 Manhattan co-op boards are known for thorough vetting of buyers.
 Board packages typically include detailed financial statements, tax returns, employment verification, personal and professional references, and sometimes an in-person interview.
 Our firm prepares meticulous board packages designed to present our clients in the strongest possible position.
 Co-op board rejections in Manhattan are common, and boards are not required to disclose their reasons.
 Preparing a strong application package with comprehensive financial documentation and professional references is critical.
 Manhattan condo closings involve additional considerations including mansion tax and transfer taxes that can add significantly to closing costs.

-For Brooklyn condo purchases, we review the offering plan (for new developments) or the building's financials, bylaws, and common charges.
+For Manhattan condo purchases, we review the offering plan (for new developments) or the building's financials, bylaws, and common charges.
 We verify that the sponsor has met all legal obligations and that the unit is free of liens or outstanding violations.
-Whether you are buying a newly converted loft in DUMBO or a pre-war condo in Brooklyn Heights, we make sure you understand what you are purchasing before you sign.
+Whether you are buying a new development in Hudson Yards or a prewar condo on the Upper West Side, we make sure you understand what you are purchasing before you sign.

 Residential Purchase and Sale Closings

-Planning your Brooklyn purchase or sale?
+Planning your Manhattan purchase or sale?
 Use our free interactive calculators to estimate your closing costs before you commit.

 NYC Buyer Closing Cost Calculator • NYC Seller Closing Cost Calculator